XiaosuTong/drsstl/README.md

 ## Acknowledgment

-drSpaceTime development is depended on
+drsstl development is depended on

 - stlplus package by Ryan Hafen
 - Rhipe package by Saptarshi Guha